-With the launch of the new Department of International Health and Sustainable Development in July 2021, Tulane begins a new era of education and research in the effort to make the world a healthier place by improving the effectiveness and sustainability of health programs and policies.
+With the new Department of International Health and Sustainable Development launch in July 2021, Tulane begins a new era of education and research to make the world healthier by improving the effectiveness and sustainability of health programs and policies.

 To achieve a world in which everyone can live healthy, fulfilling lives, regardless of place and circumstance.